How to Sell to Hospital Administrators

 Shortage of Healthcare Professionals

 The Problem: This is an on-going problem, and one that’s projected to get much worse.
-According to the Association of American Medical Colleges, the shortage will range from 34,600 and 88,000 physicians in 2025.
+According to the report, The Complexities of Physician Supply and Demand: Projections from 2015 to 2030 by the Association of American Medical Colleges, the shortage will range from 34,600 and 88,000 physicians in 2025.
 This will make the job of recruiting qualified physicians increasingly difficult for hospital administrators.

-The Opportunity: You don’t need to have a personnel or recruiting business to help administrators in this area.
-If you have a service that can help hospitals develop loyalty among the hospital’s current physicians, then you will surely book an appointment.
+The Opportunity: You do not need to have a personnel or recruiting business to help administrators in this area.
+If you have a product or service that can help hospitals develop loyalty among the hospital’s current physicians, then you will surely book an appointment.

 Attracting new clients is a must for every business.
 If you rely on selling to hospitals, Intelemark can help you break through the barriers and get in touch with the decision-makers and influencers you should be talking to.
-Thanks to our extensive experience in healthcare appointment setting and lead generation, we know how to communicate with hospital administrators and healthcare executives.
+Thanks to our extensive experience in healthcare appointment setting and lead generation, Intelemark knows how to communicate with hospital administrators and healthcare executives.

 Schedule a test campaign to learn how a customized healthcare lead generation and appointment setting campaign can help you deliver the right message to the right audience for outstanding results.